- Places to Explore

 Aspen is really four ski areas rolled into one resort.
 Aspen Highlands, Aspen (or Ajax) Mountain, Buttermilk, and Snowmass can all be skied with the same ticket.
 Most are clustered close to downtown Aspen, but Snowmass is down the valley near Snowmass Village.
 A free shuttle system connects the four.

 Aspen Mountain.
 Open since 1947, Aspen Mountain is a dream destination for mogul and steep skiers.
-Nearby Bell Mountain provides some of the best bump skiing anywhere, followed by Walsh's (also a favorite for snowboarders), Hyrup's, and Kristi's.
+Bell Mountain provides some of the best bump skiing anywhere, followed by Walsh's (also a favorite for snowboarders), Hyrup's, and Kristi's.
 Those wanting long cruisers head to the ridges or valleys: Ruthie's Run, Ridge of the Bell, and International are the classics.
 There are no novice-level runs here: this is a resort where nearly half the trails are rated advanced or expert, and a black-diamond trail here might rank as a double-black diamond elsewhere.
 The narrow ski area is laid out on a series of steep, unforgiving ridges with little room for error.
 Most skiers spend much of the morning on intermediate trails off the upper-mountain quad.
 Then they head for lunch on the deck of Bonnie's, the mid-mountain restaurant that on sunny days is one of the great people-watching scenes in the skiing world.
 After a big storm there's snowcat skiing on the back side of the mountain.
-The biggest drawback to skiing at Aspen Mountain is that too many trails funnel into Spar Gulch, making the end-of-day rush to the bottom chaotic and often dangerous—a situation that has become increasingly tense because snowboarders are now part of the mix.
-Durant St., Aspen, CO, 81611.
-970/925-1220 or 800/525-6200. www.aspensnowmass.com.
-Late Nov.-mid-Apr., daily 9-4.
+Many trails funnel into Spar Gulch, so it can be quite crowded late in the day.
+For an alternate route, head down the west side of the mountain below the Ruthie's chair and take the road back to the main base area.
+E. Durant Ave., Aspen, CO, 81611.
+970/925–1220 or 800/525–6200. www.aspensnowmass.com.
+Late Nov.–mid-Apr., daily 9–4.

 Buttermilk.
 If you're looking for an escape from the hustle and bustle of Aspen, spend a day at Buttermilk—a family-friendly place where it's virtually impossible to get into trouble.
-Buttermilk is terrific for novices, intermediates, and, thanks to its half-pipe and Buttermilk Park (which has over 100 features), snowboarders.
+Buttermilk is terrific for novices, intermediates, and freestylers, thanks to the superpipe and Buttermilk Park (which has over 100 features).
 It's a low-key, lighthearted sort of place, and an antidote to the kind of hotdogging you might encounter at Aspen Mountain.
-Sterner Run is a favorite for its length and curves, while Racer's Edge appeals to speed demons.
+Red's Rover on West Buttermilk is a mellow long run for beginners, while Racer's Edge appeals to speed demons.
 Among the featured attractions is a hangout for children named Fort Frog.
 The Tiehack section to the east, with sweeping views of Maroon Creek valley, has several advanced runs (though nothing truly expert).
 It also has superb powder, and the deep snow sticks around longer because many serious skiers overlook this mountain.
-Buttermilk's allure hasn't been lost on pros, however; it now hosts the Winter X Games.
+Buttermilk's allure hasn't been lost on pros, however: it's the longtime host of the Winter X Games.
 W. Buttermilk Rd., Aspen, CO, 81612.
-970/925-1220 or 800/525-6200. www.aspensnowmass.com.
-Early Dec.-mid-Apr., daily 9-4.
+970/925–1220 or 800/525–6200. www.aspensnowmass.com.
+Early Dec.–early Apr., daily 9–4.

 Lessons and Programs

 Aspen Skiing Company.
 Aspen Skiing Company gives lessons at all four mountains.
-Full-day group lessons start at $139, and a private half-day lesson for up to five other people will cost you $485.
-A noteworthy deal is the three-day guaranteed learn-to-ski or learn-to-snowboard package at Snowmass or Buttermilk, which includes lessons, rental gear, and lift tickets for $405.
-The company also runs snowcat trips on Aspen Mountain.
-Aspen, CO.
-970/925-1220 or 800/525-6200.
+Full-day adult group lessons start at $139, and a private full-day lesson for up to five other people will cost you $660.
+Beginner's Magic is a package for first-time adult skiers and snowboarders that includes a full-day lesson, lift ticket, and gear rental for $199.
+Aspen Skiing Company also offers women-only clinics, children's lessons, and freestyle camps just for teens.
+Aspen, CO, 81612.
+970/925–1220 or 800/525–6200.

 Aspen Mountain Powder Tours.
-Aspen Mountain Powder Tours provides access to 1,500 acres on the back side of Aspen Mountain via a 12-person snow cat.
-Most of the terrain can be handled by confident intermediates, with about 10,000 vertical feet constituting a typical day's skiing.
+This company provides access to 1,100 acres on the back side of Aspen Mountain via a 12-person snow cat.
+Most of the backcountry terrain can be handled by confident intermediates, with about 10,000 vertical feet constituting a typical day's skiing.
 Reservations are required at least a day in advance, but you should book as early as possible.
-Full-day trips—including a hot lunch, two guides and all the skiing you can do—cost $410.
+Full-day trips include a hearty lunch, snacks, drinks, two guides, and all the skiing you can do.
 Aspen, CO.
-970/920-0720.
+970/920–0720 or 800/525–6200 Ext.
+3720.

 Lift tickets are $87, but almost nobody pays full price, thanks to multiday savings, early- and late-season specials, and other discounts.